-- Customize scan names and starting number by entering your own values in the Prefix and Start with fields.
-The software uses these values to create a scan title in the Workspace panel (see Figure 8.2., left).
-You can change the default values Scan and 1 to, for example, Capture and 14. - Set backing up scan data to disk Trigger a capture mode that simultaneously records scanning results to a disk by selecting the Copy scan data to disk checkbox.
+- Customize scan names and starting number by entering your own values in the Scan name and Start with fields and changing the state of the Add scanner type in pre-fix checkbox.
+The software uses these values to create a scan title in the Workspace panel (see Figure 8.2, left).
+You can change the default values Eva Scan and 1 to, for example, Capture and 14. - Set backing up scan data to disk Trigger a capture mode that simultaneously records scanning results to a disk by selecting the Backup scan data to disk checkbox.
 This option is enabled when you're working with an existing saved project (see Saving a Project) and can be useful when capturing large amounts of data on a computer with insufficient RAM. - Specify a delay (in seconds) before recording using the Delay before recording spinner under the Advanced section of the Scan panel.
 The countdown begins as soon as you click the Record button.
-To eliminate the delay, set the value to zero. - Decrease specified operating-zone by using the Near (mm) and Far (mm) sliders in Scan panel.
+To eliminate the delay, set the value to zero. - Decrease specified operating-zone (Depth of field) by using the Near (mm) and Far (mm) sliders under the Advanced section of the Scan panel.
 Here you can only decrease range within the specified boundaries. - Specify the operating-zone boundaries (in millimeters) By default, Artec Studio provides the correct values for the minimum and maximum limits within which the cutoff planes are to be positioned.
 These values are different for each 3D scanner model, and they ensure that you capture good-quality 3D data.
 If high accuracy is a secondary concern, you can manually adjust the depth boundaries, allowing you to capture objects using an Artec L scanner or third-party 3D sensors positioned closer to or further from the object than is recommended.
 To do so, select the Override default depth range checkbox in the Settings dialog in the Scan tab, then specify new boundaries for the scanning range (For more details about scan settings, see Capture).